snimu/blog/contents/modded-nanogpt-multi-output/article.md

 > The softmax bottleneck is an effect of the model dimension usually being much, much smaller than the vocabulary size (in our case, 1024 vs. >50,000).
 Because the expressivity of the latents is much more constrained than that of the final probability distribution, the LLM cannot independently optimize the output distribution for all contexts.
 It must therefore learn to tie multiple contexts&mdash;ideally, very similar ones&mdash;together.
 To do so, it typically "blends" the distributions, making them less crisp.

 A possible mitigation is to increase the output latent dimension more gradually to the vocabulary size, by chaining multiple linear layers.
 However, that's expensive, and multiple linear layers without a residual connection hurt gradient flow.
-Other mitigations include the [Mixure of Softmaxes](https://arxiv.org/abs/1711.03953), [non-linear language heads](https://proceedings.mlr.press/v97/ganea19a.html), or [bilinear](https://arxiv.org/abs/2305.03452) language heads.
+Other mitigations include the [Mixture of Softmaxes](https://arxiv.org/abs/1711.03953), [non-linear language heads](https://proceedings.mlr.press/v97/ganea19a.html), or [bilinear](https://arxiv.org/abs/2305.03452) language heads.

 I experimented with a different technique.